Courage-1984/logia/docs/PERFORMANCE_OPTIMIZATION.md

 - **Meta Tags**: Proper meta tags in all HTML files

 ### Build Integration
-All SEO files are automatically copied to `dist/` during build:
+All SEO files are automatically copied to build output directories during build:
 - `sitemap.xml`
 - `site.webmanifest`
 - All favicon files